caborgees/landingpage_burguer-ReactJs/README.md

 # landingpage_burguer-ReactJs
-:hamburger: Landingpage for Hamburger shop using React js and Bootstrap
+:hamburger: Landingpage for Hamburger Shop using React Js and Bootstrap

 <div align="center">